 - Defective brake light switch - Yes, a bad brake light switch can cause cruise control inoperative.
 You need to read the codes with a scanner as it is impossible to determine if the brake light switch is bad simply by looking at the brake lights.

 - Engine misfire - If the check engine light is on, the vehicle may go in limp mode for several reasons, including cylinder misfire.
+The engine control unit (ECU) will turn off or prevent you from using cruise control to prevent further damage to thengine light is on, the vehicle may go in limp mode for several reasons, including cylinder misfire.
 The engine control unit (ECU) will turn off or prevent you from using cruise control to prevent further damage to the vehicle.

 - Damaged wire harness - Wire harnesses that have been damaged during an accident.